c4dm/c4dmpoole/input/internal.md

 ----------------

 * The [EECS Research Wiki](http://research-wiki.eecs.qmul.ac.uk/)
+* The [C4DM Wiki](http://kakapo.dcs.qmul.ac.uk/c4dmwiki/doku.php) - available in the QM subnet only
 * [how to add a news item to this site](news/howto.html)
 * How to edit this site:
       1. You'll need a github user account.
 Make sure you're logged in to github.